 Mark your calendars!

-On Saturday, February 23rd, 2013 high school students from all over the state will compete in the 10th Annual Hawai'i Regional competition for the National Ocean Sciences Bowl (NOSB), called the Aloha Bowl.
-The winning team will represent Hawai'i in the National Ocean Sciences Bowl in Milwaukee, Wisconsin.
+On Saturday, February 27th, 2016 high school students from all over the state will compete in the Hawai'i Regional competition for the National Ocean Sciences Bowl (NOSB), called the Aloha Bowl.
+The winning team will represent Hawai'i in the National Ocean Sciences Bowl held in Morehead City, North Carolina, April 21-24.

 This educational program was developed to stimulate interest in the ocean sciences among high school students and demonstrate to the public the importance of the oceans in our daily lives.
 One of the long-term goals of the program is to foster the next generation of marine scientists, educators and policy makers for the ocean sciences.